Henryk Hiż: Studies in Belgium and the U.S., short return to Poland

 After the liberation, he enrolled in philosophy at the Université libre de Bruxelles, where he and his wife studied under Chaïm Perelman and Eugène Dupréel.
 In 1946 they obtained master's degrees (license en philosophie).
 In the same year, Henryk and Danuta Hiż left for the United States, along with the post-war wave of Eastern European emigrants and refugees.

 In 1948, Hiż defended his Ph.D. at Harvard University under Willard Van Orman Quine.
 In the years 1948–1949 he was a lecturer and tutor at Harvard.
 There he met Clarence I. Lewis, Percy W. Bridgman and Philipp Frank.

-He returned to Poland, where between 1949–1950 he was an adjunct at the Faculty of Mathematics of the University of Warsaw, in the Department of Philosophy of Mathematics headed by Andrzej Mostowski.
+He returned to Poland, where between 1949 and 1950 he was an adjunct at the Faculty of Mathematics of the University of Warsaw, in the Department of Philosophy of Mathematics headed by Andrzej Mostowski.
 In the spring of 1950 he lectured at the University of Łódź, rector of which was Tadeusz Kotarbiński.
 He was friends with Stanisław Ossowski and Maria Ossowska.
 “A short attempt to settle in the country after the war ended with disappointment”, also due to the “Stalinist course slowly starting to dominate” at the time.
 In 1950 Henryk Hiż left with his wife back to the U.S.